SDG 3: Good health and well-being

 Why is it so important to achieve SDG 3: Health and well-being?

-During recent decades, enormous improvements have been as regards infant mortality.
-The global mortality rate for children under the age of five has been reduced from 76 deaths per 1,000 live births in 2000 to 42 in 2015 and to 39 in 2018.
-When it comes to the world neonatal mortality rate, this has been reduced from 31 per 1,000 live births in 2000 to 18 deaths in 2018.
-This aside, around 5.3 million children died before reaching the age of five in 2018 alone.
-Sub-Saharan Africa is the region with the highest mortality rates: One in 13 children died before reaching the age of five in 2018.
+When it comes to the world neonatal mortality rate, this has been reduced from 31 deaths per 1,000 live births in 2000 to 18 deaths in 2021.
+Sub-Saharan Africa is the region with the highest rate: one in 13 children died before reaching the age of five.

 Reducing the number of premature deaths requires progress in access to clean water and sanitation (SDG6), which will help to reduce lethal and infectious diseases, such as malaria and tuberculosis, and slow the spread of HIV.
 Quality, affordable health care, improved nutrition and increased availability of vaccines will also be critical to curbing child and maternal mortality.